Page last updated 03/08/16

 There are an unprecedented number of refugees in the world today.
 More than a million refugees and migrants crossed into Europe in 2015, but this is a small percentage of the people who have had to leave their homes.
 In June 2015 the UN Refugee Agency said that ‘one in every 122 human beings is now either a refugee, internally displaced [in their own country], or seeking asylum’, a total of 65.3 million forcibly displaced people.
 Read more

 A People Uprooted

-The civil war in Syria, now in its 5th year, has forced millions of Syrians to flee their homes.
-The UN Refugee Agency estimate that by the middle of 2015 the conflict had produced almost 12 million people of concern, of which 7.6 million people are displaced within Syria, with a further 4.1 million taking refuge in neighbouring countries.
-A small percentage of these have fled further, with some coming to Europe.
+The civil war in Syria, which began in 2011, has forced millions of Syrians to flee their homes.
+In mid 2017 it is estimated that 6.3 million people are displaced within Syria, with a further 5.1 million taking refuge in neighbouring countries.
+A small number have fled further, with some coming to Europe.
 Images of their journeys are shown in the media and there are questions as to whether any arrive in Northern Ireland.
 Read more

 In 2015 there were just 32,414 applications for asylum (excluding 6,464 dependents), up 29% since 2104 but much lower than the 84,130 applications in 2002.
 The UK figures do not reflect the magnitude of the world situation.

 There were 3,043 applications for asylum in the UK in 2015 from separated or unaccompanied children.